intel/auto-round/README.md

 * [2024/10] Important update: We now support full-range symmetric quantization and have made it the default configuration.
 This approach is typically better or comparable to asymmetric quantization and significantly outperforms other symmetric variants, especially at low bit-widths like 2-bit.
-No need to compile from source to run AutoRound format anymore.
+And,no need to compile from source to run AutoRound format anymore.
 * [2024/09] AutoRound format supports several LVM models, check out the examples [Qwen2-Vl](./examples/multimodal-modeling/Qwen-VL),[Phi-3-vision](./examples/multimodal-modeling/Phi-3-vision), [Llava](./examples/multimodal-modeling/Llava)
 * [2024/08] AutoRound format supports Intel Gaudi2 devices.
 Please refer